GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Software is usually expected to be modified over the course of its productive life.
-The process of converting one correct program into a different correct program is extremely challenging.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *Douglas Crockford*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts